-This central awareness of seeking justice for all characterized Justice Ginsburg’s life from the beginning of her career to the very end: Even if she lost her cases, her dissenting opinions were seen to reverberate throughout the broader community.
+This central awareness of seeking justice for all characterized Justice Ginsburg’s life from the beginning of her career to the very end: Even if she lost her cases, her dissenting opinions often reverberated for years finding an outlet in later cases.

-According to the US constitution, the Supreme Court of the United States is the final arbiter for justice.
-However, the very idea of a human court structure with judges who refuse bribes derives from the Torah, the Jewish Bible.
+According to the US constitution, the Supreme Court of the United States is the final arbiter of American justice.
+However, the very idea of a supreme court with human judges who refuse bribes and judge strictly on the merits of morality is sourced from the Torah, the Jewish Bible.